Skip to main content

 Human-Machine Authority Architecture, Dashboard

 Full implementation of the real-time authority computation engine.
 Includes the six-tier HMAS authority spectrum, live calculator with parameter sliders, escalation sweep analysis, EW hysteresis modeling, Monte Carlo tier distribution (n=1000), determinism proof, RTB failsafe timeline, multi-run overlay comparison, fault-tolerance analysis, uncertainty quantification, and a complete compliance audit with safety case.
+Companion Python research platform: 42 files, 98 tests, 7 experiments, TLA+ verification (48,751 states), Dempster-Shafer fusion engine.

 Live Calculator HMAS 6-Tier Spectrum Monte Carlo n=1000 Determinism Proof EW Hysteresis Fault-Tolerance RTB Failsafe Safety Case Scenario Library Repro Bundle

-Patent Architecture · Interactive
+Provisional Patent · Interactive Guide

 CARA Simulation